William Ruto: KPC Ngong Forest land scandal

+In 2004, Ruto was charged with defrauding the Kenya Pipeline Company (KPC) of approximately Sh272 million through the sale of plots allegedly hived off from the Ngong Forest.
+Following a Constitutional Court ruling in 2010 that he must face trial, Ruto was suspended from his position as Minister for Higher Education.
+In April 2011, he was acquitted after the court found that the prosecution had failed to provide sufficient evidence that he or his co-accused received the funds from KPC.

+In early 2020, the Directorate of Criminal Investigations (DCI) reopened the investigation to trace the money trail of the Sh272 million transaction.
+Ruto maintained that the renewed probe was politically motivated.
+Since his assumption of the presidency in 2022, no further charges have been brought forward in this matter, and the case remains part of his historical political discourse.

 Muteshi land

 In June 2013, a court ordered Ruto to pay a victim of 2007/08 post-election violence 5 million shillings for illegally taking away his land during the post-election violence.
 In the same judgement, Ruto was evicted from the grabbed land in Uasin Gishu.
 Adrian Muteshi had accused Ruto of grabbing and trespassing on his 100-acre piece of land in Uasin Gishu after he, Adrian, had fled his land for safety during the post-election violence of 2007/08.
 In February 2014, Ruto appealed the court order to pay the 5 million shilling fine.
 In 2017, Ruto withdrew the appeal against the judgment.
-In October 2020, Adrian Muteshi died of an unspecified cause at the age of 86.
+In October 2020, Adrian Muteshi died at the age of 86.

 Joseph Murumbi's 900 acres

-In October 2019, the Daily Nation reported that Ruto's acquisition of a 900-acre piece of land of another former vice president, Joseph Murumbi, haunted Ruto because he had been involved in the irregular acquisition of the land.
+In October 2019, the Daily Nation reported that Ruto's acquisition of a 900-acre piece of land of another former deputy president, Joseph Murumbi, haunted Ruto because he had been involved in the irregular acquisition of the land.
 In the same month, Ruto claimed that the articles were persistent, and obviously sponsored fake news.
 Later that month, a human rights lobby activist, Trusted Society of Human Rights Alliance, called for an investigation into the mysterious acquisition of a 900-acre piece of land that formerly belonged to former vice-president Murumbi.
 According to the allegations, Murumbi had been involved in a dispute over loan defaults with a state corporation, AFC, against the land that was pledged as a security for the loan.
 It is alleged that Murumbi defaulted the loan and AFC took over ownership of the land that was eventually sold to Ruto after he paid off the loan owed to the state corporation.